m-labs/pythonparser/doc/index.rst

 instances of which are contained in the AST, allows to extract location information in various convenient formats.

-TODO: algorithms
+The :mod:`pyparser.algorithm` module contains some useful algorithms to manipulate ASTs.

 If a consumer of ASTs wishes to modify the original source without losing formatting, it can use :class:`pyparser.source.Rewriter` to insert code fragments around or instead of a known :class:`pyparser.source.Range`.
-If the AST is not expected to change after the modification, it is recommended to re-parse the result and compare it to the original AST using <ALGO>.
+If the AST is not expected to change after the modification, it is recommended to re-parse the result and compare it to the original AST using :meth:`pyparser.algorithm.compare`.

 For some applications, e.g. syntax highlighting, :class:`pyparser.lexer.Lexer` will be able to provide a raw